-Waterfalls Are a Must-See in Winter TooLooking Glass Falls is believed to be the most photographed waterfall in Transylvania CountyAlong with our great ski slopes, waterfalls in the North Carolina mountains give the state a winter wonderland-like appeal.
+Waterfalls Are a Must-See in Winter TooLooking Glass Falls is believed to be one of the most photographed waterfalls in the U.S.Along with our great ski slopes, waterfalls in the North Carolina mountains give the state picturesque winter scenes.
 Go way up high, and you’ll find yourself somewhere under the rainbow – Rainbow Falls – that is.
 Its colorful name comes from the constant mist that rises from the cascading water and sends rainbows vaulting toward the summer sun.
 During winter, the spray congeals on everything it touches, turning the trail icy and perilous.
 Rainbow Falls, also known as High Falls, is on the Horsepasture River in Transylvania County.More than 250 waterfalls are located in Transylvania County, many of them accessible off what is known as the waterfalls byway, U.S. Highway 64.
 A number of waterfalls along this route are visible from the road, making it possible to see the frozen falls in winter from the warmth of your car.Begin in Rosman at the juncture of highways 64 and 215.
 Head west on 64, and soon you’ll be at Toxaway Falls.
-Pass through the town of Cashiers (pronounced CASH-ers), and before long, you’ll come upon the beautiful 120-foot Bridal Veil Falls.
+Pass through the town of Cashiers (pronounced CASH-ers), which borders the town of Highlands, and before long you’ll come upon the beautiful 120-foot Bridal Veil Falls.
 Less than a mile from Bridal Veil Falls is Dry Falls, which is easily accessed along a paved path from a parking lot.
 Both waterfalls are located inside Nantahala National Forest.
 A recessed ledge offers an incredible view from inside Dry Falls' cascading waters, which often freeze in winterA very impressive cascade is 411-foot Whitewater Falls, the highest on the East Coast.
 No other waterfall in the East has this combination of water volume, height and visibility, and it’s been designated a North Carolina Natural Heritage Area.
 Get there by taking U.S. Highway 281 south out of Cashiers.
 A short, handicapped-accessible trail makes the falls easy to access from the parking lot.Linville Falls, one of the best-known waterfalls in the Appalachian Mountains, marks the beginning of Linville Gorge, often called the Grand Canyon of the East.
 Its walls rise up nearly 2,000 feet in places.
 Reach it on the Blue Ridge Parkway near Milepost 316.4.As you continue on the parkway, for your next stop, be prepared to do what countless others have done before you: Pull out your camera phone and take a picture of Looking Glass Falls.
 Because of its accessibility, it’s considered one of the most photographed waterfalls in America outside of Niagara Falls.Looking Glass Falls transforms into a winter wonderlandGreat views are offered at the top of stairs as well as a lower platform, where you can hop across rocks (be careful because the rocks can be slick).
 Get to Looking Glass on U.S. Highway 276 from Blue Ridge Parkway, or on that highway through Pisgah National Forest.Please exercise caution and obey all rules and warnings posted near waterfalls.
-The rocks around waterfalls are often slippery, and the currents can be very strong.More FROM VISITNC.COMThere’s much to see and do in North Carolina, so read on.Hit the Slopes at Winter Sports ResortsVisit our winter sports resorts to enjoy the highest ski peak in the East, the gentlest of beginner slopes, ice skating, snow tubing and more.Climb the Ice of North Carolina’s MountainsIf you’re the adventurous type, but ice climbing isn’t on your radar, it should be.
-And expert climbers are ready to guide you.Winter Fun at North Carolina's Coastal State ParksThe cooler months are a great time to visit coastal state parks for sandboarding, bird watching, fishing, Civil War reenactments and aquariums.
+The rocks around waterfalls are often slippery, and the currents can be very strong.More FROM VISITNC.COMThere’s much to see and do in North Carolina, so read on.5 Off-the-Slopes Activities at North Carolina Ski ResortsOur ski resorts are much more than fun places to ski.
+You'll also enjoy tubing, ice skating, zip lining, nightlife and cozy mountain cabins.Hit the Slopes at Winter Sports ResortsTake your pick of our six ski resorts and destinations: Appalachian, Beech Mountain, Cataloochee, Sapphire Valley, Sugar Mountain and Wolf Ridge.Climb the Ice of North Carolina’s MountainsIf you’re the adventurous type, but ice climbing isn’t on your radar, it should be.
+And expert climbers are ready to guide you.